 Your medical history, including:

 If you’ve ever had an allergic reaction to contrast dyeIf you are pregnant—be sure to tell your doctor if you are or could be pregnantMedical devices that you may have in your body.
-This includes pacemakers, ear implants, insulin pumps, neurostimulators, and shuntsJoint replacements, plates, or metal pinsMetal objects or fragments in your body—An x-ray may be done before the MRCP.
+This includes pacemakers, ear implants, insulin pumps, neurostimulators, and shuntsJoint replacements, plates, staples, or metal pinsOther metal objects or fragments in your body—An x-ray may be done before the MRCP.

 You may be asked to stop eating or drinking for about 2-4 hours before the MRCP.